-The wisdom of my father boiled down to three words.
+The wisdom of my father boiled down to three diamond hard words.
 He repeated them endlessly and would have me say them back to him all throughout my teenage years, when there was a chance of me becoming a fairly successful athlete, like Division 1 type skills, although I peaked way too early.
 Girls & Drugs held more gravity within me.
 But of course no matter what kind of haziness you involve yourself with, there’s no forgetting the wisdom of your father – you either react for or against it, it’s an unending reference point to the Self, an inwardly oriented North Star, or inaccessible mountain peak.

 Three rock hewn words that’ve been polished smooth from my meditations upon them over the years.
 Nor do I want to write them out here as if in some dramatic reveal, but: Initiate, Improvise, Overcome.

 He was a military man but also a Jew, of the self-hating variety.
-He often told me he’d been one of, if not , first Jew to graduate from The Citadel, that prestigious military college of the South.
+He often told me he’d been one of, if not the, first Jew to graduate from The Citadel, that prestigious military college of the South.
 He told me stories of how he was disciplined more severely on a more regular basis than anyone else in his class, basically solely on account of his Jewness.
 Black widow spiders planted in his boots, surprise midnight workouts, marching the track in full uniform and weaponry under that blazing South Carolinian sun.

 Initiate, Improvise, Overcome.
 All in all, given some of the other wisdom of fathers I’ve overheard throughout the years, and given my father’s overall lack of imagination, I thank him for emphasizing those words to me from a young age.